wolfeidau/wolfeidau_site/content/post/2016-08-13-bootstrap-an-apex-golang-project.md

 +++
-Categories = [ "Development", "golang", "serverless", "apex" ]
+tags = [ "Development", "golang", "serverless", "apex" ]
 date = "2016-08-13T18:30:47+10:00"
-draft = true
 title = "bootstrap an apex golang project"

 +++

-Lately I have been using [apex](http://apex.run) to build a side project, this tool stream lines building and deploying serverless applications using [lambda](https://aws.amazon.com/lambda/).
+Lately I have been using [apex](http://apex.run) to build a side project, this tool stream lines building and deploying serverless applications using [AWS Lambda](https://aws.amazon.com/lambda/).
 While working on this project I have helped others get started with [golang](http://golang.org) at the same time as apex.

 My general strategy for building apex applications is to build a standalone version of the functionality on my machine, typically in a way which makes the code reusable, then I import and use that in apex.
 This post will run through how I do this.